3

 • 1

 Hi Philip, I'd love to see other questions rather than mod-related, if possible.
 Surely no one is forced to answer them, but questions like beliefs/views, relation to philosophy ("how did you get to know of the field", "what is your experience in the field", etc), what do you feel about the site...
 Questions that even a new-ish user may relate to.
-Oct 4, 2018 at 7:49
+Commented Oct 4, 2018 at 7:49

 2 Answers 2